KittyGiraudel/site/_posts/2013-05-10-six-months-blogging.md

   - blog
 ---

-Hey guys!
+Hey people!
 Yesterday, the blog was 6 months old.
 Launched in [November 9th 2012](http://hugogiraudel.com/2012/11/09/redesign-blog/) as a quick and dirty plateform to drop some posts when I get time, now built on [Jekyll](http://jekyllrb.com/), [Sass](http://sass-lang.com/) and [GitHub Pages](https://github.com/HugoGiraudel/hugogiraudel.github.com), I have to say I am pretty happy with what I have done so far with this.

 I take this article as an opportunity to make some kind of assessment.
 Any comment appreciated of course. ;)